jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 *For some reason my computer is registered to my mom’s name.
 Anyway, irrelevant.*

 ls -- This shows you what files and folders are contained in the folder you are currently in.

 +- cd .. -- This will move you "up" one level.
 For example, if you are currently in /Users/'your-user-name'/documents then this command will move you into /Users/'your-user-name'
 +- cd [folder-name] -- This will move you "down" one level.
 If you want to return to the documents folder, enter 'cd documents'.

 Next, say you want to open your Documents sub-directory.
-This is the equivalent of opening the little folder that says Documents from your finder, expect on a deeper level.
+This is the equivalent of opening the little folder that says Documents from your finder, expect on a deeper level, where you can make changes through Pandoc.

-Extra Pandoc stuff

 Type in **ls** then **enter** to see what files are contained in that directory.

-Now that we know these basic commends, let’s use them to alter a document!
+Now that we know these basic commands, let’s use them to alter a document!

 ###Creating a new directory (through pandoc!)